-Participation in classroom discussions and laboratory exercises by auditors is at the discretion of the instructor.
+However, if students choose to participate in classroom discussions and laboratory exercises as an auditing student, it is at the discretion of the instructor.
 A student who has previously audited a course is ineligible for credit by examination.

 Courses audited appear on the student's academic record as 'AU' and do not calculate into SAP and they do not count for academic credit in any way.